cschatz/all-your-base-bot/README.md

 brew install opus
 ```

-(3) The FFmpeg application -- download from https://www.ffmpeg.org/download.html, then
+(3) The FFmpeg application -- download from https://www.ffmpeg.org/download.html.

+## Configuration

+Before running the bot, copy the `ayb.skeleton.ini` file into a new file named
+`ayb.ini`.
+Fill in each entry with real values, including your Discord bot token
-edit the `ayb.ini` file to indicate the path to the ffmpeg exectuable.
+and the path to the FFmpeg executable you downloaded.

 ## Running the Bot